From Charts to Code: A Hierarchical Benchmark for Multimodal Models: : From Visual Charts to Code

-To comprehensively evaluate the performance of various models on the Chart2Code benchmark, we first establish the code \textbf{executability rate} as the primary evaluation metric.
-This directly measures the model's ability to generate functional visualization code, and its calculation is detailed in \eqref{exce_rate}.
-Secondly, we introduce a multi-level, multi-dimensional evaluation method to assess model performance at both the code-level and the chart-level.
+To comprehensively evaluate model performance on this benchmark, we first establish the Code \textbf{executable rate, Exec.Rate} as the primary metric.
+This metric directly measures the model's capability to generate executable code, with its definition and calculation detailed in Appendix \ref{evaluation overall}.
+Furthermore, we introduce a multi-level and multi-dimensional evaluation framework to evaluate models at both the code-level and chart-level.
+At the code-level, we propose rule-based and LLM-based evaluation frameworks to compare the similarity in visual outcomes between the ground-truth and generated code.
+At the chart-level, we employ LMMs to evaluate the visual fidelity of the predicted charts.

-At the code-level, we propose a `base evaluation' method that calculates the similarity of visual outcomes by parsing and matching \texttt{matplotlib.Figure} objects across eight dimensions.
-Our `base evaluation' method offers faster assessment, more comprehensive dimensions, and superior evaluation performance (see Appendix \ref{base evaluation} for details).
-Similarly, to provide a broader code assessment, we employ GPT-5-mini \citep{gpt5} to score the code without execution, assessing its prospective visual output to derive a comprehensive \textbf{LLM-score} (see Appendix \ref{LLM_Evaluation} for details).

-At the chart-level, we similarly use GPT-5-mini to assess the predicted charts, yielding an \textbf{LMM-score}.
-Although LLMs like GPT-5 may not excel at the Chart2Code generation task itself, they possess a keen ability to judge the similarity between both code and charts.
-The direct evaluation of charts is most aligned with human intuition, making it more suitable as the final evaluation score.